 Those who choose not to approach God via the New Covenant will receive divine discipline (Deut 4:24).
 This is a warning to the Hebrew Christians who wanted to return to Judaism.

 Only service done by God’s grace will last for eternity.

-The believer to applies God’s Word to his or her experience will receive eschatological rewards.
+The believer who applies God’s Word to his or her experience will receive eschatological rewards.
 We cannot trifle with God by not appropriating His grace in Christ.
-He will sort out our lives with piercing examination, He is a “consuming fire.”
+He will sort out our lives with piercing examination; He is a “consuming fire.”